 Mix color 3D printers differ from dual extruder printers as rather than using two (or more) extruders and nozzles, they blend two different filaments into one nozzle, mixing the different colors together as they print.

 This is cheaper than buying a multi-extruder printer, and the mix color 3D printers we recommend below are generally cheaper than dual extruder printers.
 However, you lose out on the main benefits of a dual extruder, such as duplication modes, and more efficient 3D printing.

 - Price: Check latest price at Amazon here

 - Build Volume: 255 x 255 x 255 mm

 - Color range: multi color 3D printers (2 colors, with mix color options)

-Geeetech is a large open source 3D printer company from China that has sold over 100,000 3D printers worldwide.
-Their interesting forays into multi color 3D printers include firstly the A20M, featuring a dual extruder with a 2 in, 1 out hot end.
+Geeetech is a large open source 3D printer company that has sold over 100,000 3D printers worldwide.
+Their interesting forays into multi-color 3D printers include firstly the A20M, featuring a dual extruder with a 2 in, 1 out hot end.

 This 2 in, 1 out hot end offers four different color 3D printing options: single color 3D printing, dual color 3D printing, graded color 3D printing, and mix color 3D printing.
 For example, for some projects you may want to print small details in a different color, whereas for some models you may want the colors to mix every few layers, or have the bottom half one color and top half another.
 The Geeetech A20M gives you all that flexibility.